openebs-archive/cstor-operators/docs/quick.md

 $ kubectl create -f deploy/csi-operator.yaml
 ```

+ **Note: If running on K8s version lesser than 1.17, you will need to comment the `priorityClassName: system-cluster-critical` in the csi-operator.yaml**

-Verify that NDM and cStor operators are running.
+Once installed using any of the above methods, verify that NDM and cStor operators are running.

 ```bash
 $ kubectl get pod -n openebs